-The Public Policy Forum is an independent, not-for-profit organization dedicated to improving the quality of government in Canada through enhanced dialogue among the public, private and voluntary sectors.
-At the Forum we believe that good government, robust public policy and strong democratic institutions depend on the contributions of all sectors of society.
+Canada's Public Policy Forum is an independant, non-governmental organization dedicated to improving the quality of government in Canada through dialogue among leaders from all sectors of Canadian society.

 The Forum is governed by a Board of Directors whose members are leaders in their fields and represent diverse sectors and regions of Canada.
 The Forum's daily operations are directed from our Ottawa office, with the support of a new office in Toronto.